3. Properties of Curves

 \(L=13\pi\)

-The arclength is calculate from integrating the speed of the curve over the distance along the parameter \(t\): \[L=\int_{a}^{b} |\vec{v}|\,dt\] First we must find the speed (the magnitude of the velocity vector): \[\begin{aligned} \vec{v}&=\vec{r\,}'(t) =\langle 5,12\cos t,-12\sin t\rangle \\ |\vec{v}| &=\sqrt{5^2+12^2\cos^2t+(-12)^2\sin^2t} \\ &=\sqrt{25+144(\cos^2t+\sin^2t)}=\sqrt{25+144}=13 \\ \end{aligned}\] Finally we can input this into the arclength formula and easily solve for the length of the curve: \[L=\int_0^{\pi} 13\,dt=13\pi\]
+The arclength is the integral of the speed: \[L=\int_{a}^{b} |\vec{v}|\,dt\] First we must find the speed (the magnitude of the velocity vector): \[\begin{aligned} \vec{v}&=\vec{r\,}'(t) =\langle 5,12\cos t,-12\sin t\rangle \\ |\vec{v}| &=\sqrt{5^2+12^2\cos^2t+(-12)^2\sin^2t} \\ &=\sqrt{25+144(\cos^2t+\sin^2t)}=\sqrt{25+144}=13 \\ \end{aligned}\] Finally, we plug this into the arclength formula and compute for the length of the curve: \[L=\int_0^{\pi} 13\,dt=13\pi\]

 lh

-Verify the Frenet equations for the derivatives of \(\hat{T}\), \(\hat{N}\) and \(\hat{B}\) for the circle: \[ \vec{r}(\theta)=(a\cos\theta,a\sin\theta,b) \] where \(a\) and \(b\) are constants.
+27. Verify the Frenet equations for the derivatives of \(\hat{T}\), \(\hat{N}\) and \(\hat{B}\) for the circle: \[ \vec{r}(\theta)=\langle a\cos\theta,a\sin\theta,b\rangle \] where \(a\) and \(b\) are constants.

 We must verify: \[\begin{aligned} \dfrac{d\hat{T}}{ds}&=\qquad \quad \kappa \hat{N} \\ \dfrac{d\hat{N}}{ds}&=-\kappa \hat{T} \quad + \quad \tau \hat{B} \\ \dfrac{d\hat{B}}{ds}&=\qquad -\tau \hat{N} \end{aligned}\] Compute \(\hat{T}\), \(\hat{N}\), \(\hat{B}\), \(\kappa\) and \(\tau\).
 To compute \(\dfrac{d\hat{T}}{ds}\), \(\dfrac{d\hat{T}}{ds}\) and \(\dfrac{d\hat{T}}{ds}\).
 Remember: \[ \dfrac{d}{ds}=\dfrac{d\theta}{ds}\dfrac{d}{d\theta} =\dfrac{1}{|\vec v|}\dfrac{d}{d\theta} \]

 First, we compute \(\hat T\).
 The velocity and its length are: \[\begin{aligned} \vec{v} &=\langle -a\sin\theta,a\cos\theta,0\rangle \\ |\vec{v}| &=\sqrt{a^2\sin^2\theta+a^2\cos^2\theta}=a \end{aligned}\] So the unit tangent vector is: \[ \hat{T}=\dfrac{\vec{v}}{|\vec{v}|} =\langle -\sin\theta,\cos\theta,0\rangle \] Second, we compute \(\hat B\).
-The acceleration, the cross product, \(\vec v\times\vec a\), and its length are: \[\begin{aligned} \vec{a} &=\langle -a\cos\theta,-a\sin\theta,0\rangle \\ \vec{v}\times\vec{a} &=\begin{vmatrix} \hat{\imath} & \hat{\jmath} & \hat{k} \\ -a\sin\theta & a\cos\theta & 0 \\ -a\cos\theta & -a\sin\theta & 0 \end{vmatrix} \\ &=\hat{\imath}(0) -\hat{\jmath}(0) +\hat{k}(a^2\sin^2\theta+a^2\cos^2\theta) \\ &=\langle 0,0,a^2\rangle \\ |\vec{v}\times\vec{a}| &=a^2 \\ \end{aligned}\] So the unit binormal vector is: \[ \hat{B} =\dfrac{\vec{v}\times\vec{a}}{|\vec{v}\times\vec{a}|} =\langle 0,0,1\rangle \] Third, we compute \(\hat N\). \[\begin{aligned} \hat N&=\hat B\times\hat T =\begin{vmatrix} \hat{\imath} & \hat{\jmath} & \hat{k} \\ 0 & 0 & 1 \\ -\sin\theta & \cos\theta & 0 \\ \end{vmatrix} \\ &=\hat{\imath}(-\cos\theta) -\hat{\jmath}(\sin\theta) +\hat{k}(0) \\ &=\langle -\cos\theta,-\sin\theta,0\rangle \\ \end{aligned}\] To determine the curvature and torsion, we compute the jerk and triple product: \[\begin{aligned} \vec j =\langle a\sin\theta,-a\cos\theta,0\rangle \\ \vec v\times\vec a\cdot\vec j =0 \end{aligned}\] So the curvature and torsion are: \[\begin{aligned} \kappa&=\dfrac{|\vec{v}\times\vec{a}|}{|\vec{v}|^3} =\dfrac{a^2}{a^3} =\dfrac{1}{a} \\ \tau&=\dfrac{\vec{v}\times\vec{a}\cdot\vec{j}}{|\vec{v}\times\vec{a}|^2} =0 \end{aligned}\] Finally, we must verify the Frenet equations: \[\begin{aligned} \dfrac{d\hat{T}}{ds}&=\qquad \quad \kappa \hat{N} \\ \dfrac{d\hat{N}}{ds}&=-\kappa \hat{T} \quad + \quad \tau \hat{B} \\ \dfrac{d\hat{B}}{ds}&=\qquad -\tau \hat{N} \end{aligned}\] We compute each side.
+The acceleration, the cross product, \(\vec v\times\vec a\), and its length are: \[\begin{aligned} \vec{a} &=\langle -a\cos\theta,-a\sin\theta,0\rangle \\ \vec{v}\times\vec{a} &=\begin{vmatrix} \hat{\imath} & \hat{\jmath} & \hat{k} \\ -a\sin\theta & a\cos\theta & 0 \\ -a\cos\theta & -a\sin\theta & 0 \end{vmatrix} \\ &=\hat{\imath}(0) -\hat{\jmath}(0) +\hat{k}(a^2\sin^2\theta+a^2\cos^2\theta) \\ &=\langle 0,0,a^2\rangle \\ |\vec{v}\times\vec{a}| &=a^2 \\ \end{aligned}\] So the unit binormal vector is: \[ \hat{B} =\dfrac{\vec{v}\times\vec{a}}{|\vec{v}\times\vec{a}|} =\langle 0,0,1\rangle \] Third, we compute \(\hat N\): \[\begin{aligned} \hat N&=\hat B\times\hat T =\begin{vmatrix} \hat{\imath} & \hat{\jmath} & \hat{k} \\ 0 & 0 & 1 \\ -\sin\theta & \cos\theta & 0 \\ \end{vmatrix} \\ &=\hat{\imath}(-\cos\theta) -\hat{\jmath}(\sin\theta) +\hat{k}(0) \\ &=\langle -\cos\theta,-\sin\theta,0\rangle \\ \end{aligned}\] To determine the curvature and torsion, we compute the jerk and triple product: \[\begin{aligned} \vec j =\langle a\sin\theta,-a\cos\theta,0\rangle \\ \vec v\times\vec a\cdot\vec j =0 \end{aligned}\] So the curvature and torsion are: \[\begin{aligned} \kappa&=\dfrac{|\vec{v}\times\vec{a}|}{|\vec{v}|^3} =\dfrac{a^2}{a^3} =\dfrac{1}{a} \\ \tau&=\dfrac{\vec{v}\times\vec{a}\cdot\vec{j}}{|\vec{v}\times\vec{a}|^2} =0 \end{aligned}\] Finally, we must verify the Frenet equations: \[\begin{aligned} \dfrac{d\hat{T}}{ds}&=\qquad \quad \kappa \hat{N} \\ \dfrac{d\hat{N}}{ds}&=-\kappa \hat{T} \quad + \quad \tau \hat{B} \\ \dfrac{d\hat{B}}{ds}&=\qquad -\tau \hat{N} \end{aligned}\] We compute each side.
 First for \(\hat{T}\): \[\begin{aligned} \dfrac{d\hat{T}}{ds}&=\dfrac{1}{|\vec{v}|}\dfrac{d\hat{T}}{d\theta} =\dfrac{1}{a}\langle -\cos\theta,-\sin\theta,0\rangle \\ \kappa\hat N &=\dfrac{1}{a}\langle -\cos\theta,-\sin\theta,0\rangle \end{aligned}\] which agree.
 Second for \(\hat{N}\): \[\begin{aligned} \dfrac{d\hat{N}}{ds}&=\dfrac{1}{|\vec{v}|}\dfrac{d\hat{N}}{d\theta} =\dfrac{1}{a}\langle \sin\theta,-\cos\theta,0\rangle \\ -\kappa\hat T+\tau\hat B &=\dfrac{-1}{a}\langle -\sin\theta,\cos\theta,0\rangle +0\langle 0,0,1\rangle \\ &=\dfrac{1}{a}\langle \sin\theta,-\cos\theta,0\rangle \end{aligned}\] which also agree.
 And finally for \(\hat{B}\): \[\begin{aligned} \dfrac{d\hat{B}}{ds}&=\dfrac{1}{|\vec{v}|}\dfrac{d\hat{B}}{d\theta} =\dfrac{1}{a}\langle 0,0,0\rangle=\langle 0,0,0\rangle \\ -\tau\hat{N} &=0\langle -\cos\theta,-\sin\theta,0\rangle=\langle 0,0,0\rangle \end{aligned}\] which also agree.

 lh

-Verify the Frenet equations for the derivatives of \(\hat{T}\), \(\hat{N}\) and \(\hat{B}\) for a general helix: \[ \vec{r}(\theta)=(a\cos\theta,a\sin\theta,b\,\theta) \] where \(a\) and \(b\) are constants.
+28. Verify the Frenet equations for the derivatives of \(\hat{T}\), \(\hat{N}\) and \(\hat{B}\) for a general helix: \[ \vec{r}(\theta)=\langle a\cos\theta,a\sin\theta,b\,\theta\rangle \] where \(a\) and \(b\) are constants.

 First, we compute \(\hat T\).
 The velocity and its length are: \[\begin{aligned} \vec{v} &=\langle -a\sin\theta,a\cos\theta,b\rangle \\ |\vec{v}| &=\sqrt{a^2\sin^2\theta+a^2\cos^2\theta+b^2} =\sqrt{a^2+b^2} \end{aligned}\] So the unit tangent vector is: \[ \hat{T}=\dfrac{\vec{v}}{|\vec{v}|} =\dfrac{1}{\sqrt{a^2+b^2}} \langle -a\sin\theta,a\cos\theta,b\rangle \] Second, we compute \(\hat B\).
-The acceleration, the cross product, \(\vec v\times\vec a\), and its length are: \[\begin{aligned} \vec{a} &=\langle -a\cos\theta,-a\sin\theta,0\rangle \\ \vec{v}\times\vec{a} &=\begin{vmatrix} \hat{\imath} & \hat{\jmath} & \hat{k} \\ -a\sin\theta & a\cos\theta & b \\ -a\cos\theta & -a\sin\theta & 0 \end{vmatrix} \\ &=\hat{\imath}(ab\sin\theta) -\hat{\jmath}(ab\cos\theta) +\hat{k}(a^2\sin^2\theta+a^2\cos^2\theta) \\ &=\langle ab\sin\theta,-ab\cos\theta,a^2\rangle \\ |\vec{v}\times\vec{a}| &=\sqrt{a^2b^2\sin^2\theta+a^2b^2\cos^2\theta+a^4} \\ &=a\sqrt{a^2+b^2} \\ \end{aligned}\] So the unit binormal vector is: \[\begin{aligned} \hat{B} &=\dfrac{\vec{v}\times\vec{a}}{|\vec{v}\times\vec{a}|} =\dfrac{1}{a\sqrt{a^2+b^2}}\langle ab\sin\theta,-ab\cos\theta,a^2\rangle \\ &=\dfrac{1}{\sqrt{a^2+b^2}}\langle b\sin\theta,-b\cos\theta,a\rangle \\ \end{aligned}\] Third, we compute \(\hat N\). \[\begin{aligned} \hat N&=\hat B\times\hat T =\dfrac{1}{\sqrt{a^2+b^2}^{\,2}}\begin{vmatrix} \hat{\imath} & \hat{\jmath} & \hat{k} \\ b\sin\theta & -b\cos\theta & a \\ -a\sin\theta & a\cos\theta & b \\ \end{vmatrix} \\ &=\dfrac{1}{a^2+b^2}\left(\begin{matrix} \hat{\imath}(-b^2\cos\theta-a^2\cos\theta) \\ -\hat{\jmath}(b^2\sin\theta+a^2\sin\theta) \\ +\hat{k}(ab\sin\theta\cos\theta-ab\sin\theta\cos\theta) \end{matrix}\right) \\ &=\langle -\cos\theta,-\sin\theta,0\rangle \\ \end{aligned}\] To determine the curvature and torsion, we compute the jerk and triple product: \[\begin{aligned} \vec j &=\langle a\sin\theta,-a\cos\theta,0\rangle \\ \vec v\times\vec a\cdot\vec j &=a^2b\sin^2\theta+a^2b\cos^2\theta=a^2b \end{aligned}\] So the curvature and torsion are: \[\begin{aligned} \kappa&=\dfrac{|\vec{v}\times\vec{a}|}{|\vec{v}|^3} =\dfrac{a\sqrt{a^2+b^2}}{(a^2+b^2)^{3/2}} =\dfrac{a}{a^2+b^2} \\ \tau&=\dfrac{\vec{v}\times\vec{a}\cdot\vec{j}}{|\vec{v}\times\vec{a}|^2} =\dfrac{a^2b}{\left(a\sqrt{a^2+b^2}\right)^2} =\dfrac{b}{a^2+b^2} \end{aligned}\] Finally, we must verify the Frenet equations: \[\begin{aligned} \dfrac{d\hat{T}}{ds}&=\qquad \quad \kappa \hat{N} \\ \dfrac{d\hat{N}}{ds}&=-\kappa \hat{T} \quad + \quad \tau \hat{B} \\ \dfrac{d\hat{B}}{ds}&=\qquad -\tau \hat{N} \end{aligned}\] We compute each side.
+The acceleration, the cross product, \(\vec v\times\vec a\), and its length are: \[\begin{aligned} \vec{a} &=\langle -a\cos\theta,-a\sin\theta,0\rangle \\ \vec{v}\times\vec{a} &=\begin{vmatrix} \hat{\imath} & \hat{\jmath} & \hat{k} \\ -a\sin\theta & a\cos\theta & b \\ -a\cos\theta & -a\sin\theta & 0 \end{vmatrix} \\ &=\hat{\imath}(ab\sin\theta) -\hat{\jmath}(ab\cos\theta) +\hat{k}(a^2\sin^2\theta+a^2\cos^2\theta) \\ &=\langle ab\sin\theta,-ab\cos\theta,a^2\rangle \\ |\vec{v}\times\vec{a}| &=\sqrt{a^2b^2\sin^2\theta+a^2b^2\cos^2\theta+a^4} \\ &=a\sqrt{a^2+b^2} \\ \end{aligned}\] So the unit binormal vector is: \[\begin{aligned} \hat{B} &=\dfrac{\vec{v}\times\vec{a}}{|\vec{v}\times\vec{a}|} =\dfrac{1}{a\sqrt{a^2+b^2}}\langle ab\sin\theta,-ab\cos\theta,a^2\rangle \\ &=\dfrac{1}{\sqrt{a^2+b^2}}\langle b\sin\theta,-b\cos\theta,a\rangle \\ \end{aligned}\] Third, we compute \(\hat N\). \[\begin{aligned} \hat N&=\hat B\times\hat T =\dfrac{1}{\sqrt{a^2+b^2}^{\,2}}\begin{vmatrix} \hat{\imath} & \hat{\jmath} & \hat{k} \\ b\sin\theta & -b\cos\theta & a \\ -a\sin\theta & a\cos\theta & b \\ \end{vmatrix} \\ &=\dfrac{1}{a^2+b^2}\Big[\hat{\imath}(-b^2\cos\theta-a^2\cos\theta) \\ &\qquad\qquad\quad-\hat{\jmath}(b^2\sin\theta+a^2\sin\theta) \\ &\qquad\qquad\qquad+\hat{k}(ab\sin\theta\cos\theta-ab\sin\theta\cos\theta)\Big] \\ &=\langle -\cos\theta,-\sin\theta,0\rangle \\ \end{aligned}\] To determine the curvature and torsion, we compute the jerk and triple product: \[\begin{aligned} \vec j &=\langle a\sin\theta,-a\cos\theta,0\rangle \\ \vec v\times\vec a\cdot\vec j &=a^2b\sin^2\theta+a^2b\cos^2\theta=a^2b \end{aligned}\] So the curvature and torsion are: \[\begin{aligned} \kappa&=\dfrac{|\vec{v}\times\vec{a}|}{|\vec{v}|^3} =\dfrac{a\sqrt{a^2+b^2}}{(a^2+b^2)^{3/2}} =\dfrac{a}{a^2+b^2} \\ \tau&=\dfrac{\vec{v}\times\vec{a}\cdot\vec{j}}{|\vec{v}\times\vec{a}|^2} =\dfrac{a^2b}{\left(a\sqrt{a^2+b^2}\right)^2} =\dfrac{b}{a^2+b^2} \end{aligned}\] Finally, we must verify the Frenet equations: \[\begin{aligned} \dfrac{d\hat{T}}{ds}&=\qquad \quad \kappa \hat{N} \\ \dfrac{d\hat{N}}{ds}&=-\kappa \hat{T} \quad + \quad \tau \hat{B} \\ \dfrac{d\hat{B}}{ds}&=\qquad -\tau \hat{N} \end{aligned}\] We compute each side.
 First for \(\hat{T}\): \[\begin{aligned} \dfrac{d\hat{T}}{ds}&=\dfrac{1}{|\vec{v}|}\dfrac{d\hat{T}}{d\theta} =\dfrac{1}{a^2+b^2}\langle -a\cos\theta,-a\sin\theta,0\rangle \\ \kappa\hat N &=\dfrac{a}{a^2+b^2}\langle -\cos\theta,-\sin\theta,0\rangle \end{aligned}\] which agree.
 Second for \(\hat{N}\): \[\begin{aligned} \dfrac{d\hat{N}}{ds}&=\dfrac{1}{|\vec{v}|}\dfrac{d\hat{N}}{d\theta} =\dfrac{1}{\sqrt{a^2+b^2}}\langle \sin\theta,-\cos\theta,0\rangle \\ -\kappa\hat T+\tau\hat B &=\dfrac{-a}{(a^2+b^2)^{3/2}}\langle -a\sin\theta,a\cos\theta,b\rangle \\ &\quad+\dfrac{b}{(a^2+b^2)^{3/2}}\langle b\sin\theta,-b\cos\theta,a\rangle \\ &=\dfrac{1}{\sqrt{a^2+b^2}}\langle \sin\theta,-\cos\theta,0\rangle \end{aligned}\] which also agree.
 And finally for \(\hat{B}\): \[\begin{aligned} \dfrac{d\hat{B}}{ds}&=\dfrac{1}{|\vec{v}|}\dfrac{d\hat{B}}{d\theta} =\dfrac{1}{a^2+b^2}\langle b\cos\theta,b\sin\theta,0\rangle \\ -\tau\hat{N} &=\dfrac{-b}{a^2+b^2}\langle -\cos\theta,-\sin\theta,0\rangle \end{aligned}\] which also agree.

 lh